atrium — Docs

 • Close with confirmation if the pane has unsaved state or a running process.
 Closing a room with several saved Library panes prompts to save each one individually.

-• Persistence — all pane-type-specific state is written to the workspace snapshot and restored on launch.
+• Persistence — all pane-type-specific state is written to the project snapshot and restored on launch.

-• CLI targetability — every pane appears in atrium pane list with its type, name, adapter (if any), workspace, and room.
+• CLI targetability — every pane appears in atrium pane list with its type, name, adapter (if any), project, and room.

 Opening a pane